Adeemy/end-to-end-ml/README.md

 # End-to-end ML Project Template

 A template for end-to-end ML project for tabular data.
-The repo is still under deveploment.
+The repo is still under development.

 # Usage